 Aveng is committed to playing a constructive role in contributing to and investing in South Africa’s prosperity, growth and development.
 The company believes that sustainable development is a sound business imperative that will enable it to sustain and grow its business.
 By addressing the country’s transformation challenges, behaving responsibly and respectfully towards its present and future stakeholders, embracing social investment and respecting the environment, Aveng enhances its own long-term commercial success as well as the prosperity of the countries in which it operates.
 As the country prospers, construction and related industries will flourish, which will in turn strengthen the group’s ability to contribute to the enhancement of society.

 To this end, Aveng voluntarily incorporates economic, social and environmental concerns in its business practices and decision making to enable it to make a real difference at every level and in every country in which it operates.
-The Aveng group sustainability policy incorporates, amongst others, the following principles:
+Aveng's sustainability policy incorporates, amongst others, the following principles:

 “In 2004 Aveng was one of the founding constituents of the SRI Index and has maintained its membership since then.”

 The King Code, the Global Reporting Initiative (GRI), the standards set by the JSE Securities Exchange’s Socially Responsible Investment (SRI) Index and the group’s own code of business conduct are the cornerstones of Aveng’s approach to sustainable development.
 The company’s code of business conduct can be found here.

 Aveng endorses the King Code’s recommendations for integrated sustainability reporting and has adopted its triple bottom line approach to reporting to stakeholders, which clearly demarcates non-financial performance reporting into economic, social and environmental impacts.